Jock-G/chirper/README.md

 ## Intro

-This project has been made folloing the following tutorial:
+This project has been made folloing the following tutorial (with Blade):

 **[CHIRPER: Laravel bootcamp](https://bootcamp.laravel.com/introduction)**